Martinus (son of Heraclius): Reign of Constantine III and Heraclonas

 When Heraclius died on 11 February 641, he declared in his will that Constantine III (aged 28) and Heraclonas (aged 15) would equally co-rule the empire, but should consider Martina as their mother, and empress.
 The Byzantine Senate accepted Constantine III and Heraclonas as co-emperors, but rejected Martina as regent for Heraclonas.
 On 20/24 April or 26 May 641, Constantine died of an advanced case of tuberculosis.
 However, some of his supporters alleged that Martina had him poisoned, leaving her son Heraclonas as the sole ruler under her regency.
 In August 641, Valentinus, a general who had been loyal to Constantine before his death, led his troops to Chalcedon to force Martina to elevate Constans II, the son of Constantine, to co-emperor.
 A mob rose up in the city, demanding that Patriarch Pyrrhus crown Constans II as emperor, and then abdicate, to be replaced by his steward Paul II (r.
 641–653).
 Martina, now in a truly desperate situation, offered the military further donatives (monetary gifts to the army to secure their loyalty), and attempted to negotiate with Valentinus, recalling an influential patron of his, Philagrius, from exile in Africa, and offering him the title of comes excubitorum (a very influential post that entailed command over the imperial bodyguard).

-Valentinus' revolt and Martinus' death
+Valentinus's revolt and Martinus's death

-In late September/October, Martina elevated Constans to co-emperor, but also raised Heraclonas brother Tiberius to co-emperor alongside them.
+In late September or October, Martina elevated Constans to co-emperor, but also raised Heraclonas's brother Tiberius to co-emperor alongside them.
 Despite these overtures, Valentinus entered Constantinople shortly thereafter, deposed Heraclonas and Martina, and then elevated Constans to sole emperor.
 Heraclonas, Martina, Tiberius, and Martinus are said by John of Nikiu to have been "escorted forth with insolence".
-Valentinus had Martinus nose cut off, emasculated him, and then banished his family to Rhodes, where they stayed until their deaths.
-According to some sources, the stress of the surgery killed Martinus immediately.
+Valentinus had Martinus's nose cut off, emasculated him, and then banished him and his family to Rhodes, where they remained until their deaths.
+According to some sources, these mutilations either killed Martinus immediately or soon afterwards.